 It’s not that easy to tell a person that you’re a busy bee right now and can’t help.

-Things become harder when the person asking for help is a close friend or family member.
+Things become more complicated when the person asking for help is a close friend or family member.

 No matter how heart-breaking it is, tell them that you can’t help them.

-Some people are too generous that they don’t know how to say “No” to other people.
+Some people are too generous that they don’t know how to say “No” to others.

-Such people always find themselves in a mess and waste most of their time and energy doing other people’s stuff.
+Such people constantly find themselves in a mess and waste most of their time and energy doing other people’s stuff.